systelab/systelab-components/README.md

       ],
 ```

-Finally, you must import the SystelabComponentsModule in your Application Module:
+Finally, you must import SystelabComponentsModule, as well as other libraries, in your Application Module:
 ```javascript
 @NgModule({
 	imports: [